MietoProgramming/ShortFiler/README.md

 # ShortFiler
 Shortcut panel with better look, small and light.
-Writed in C#.
+Written in C#.
 * App is adding to autostart automatically
 * Double left click on the top bar to resize a window
 * Right and bottom border is movable - resize as much as you want! :D